-Australia houses a powerful, mixed-market economy that boasts a GDP of nearly AU$1.7 trillion (US$1.2 trillion).
+Australia houses a powerful, mixed market economy that boasts a GDP of around USD$1.7 trillion.
 The Oceanic country holds an unprecedented record of uninterrupted GDP growth in the developed world, having avoided a technical recession for 26 years.
+Such wealth cannot stay purely in the country, so Australian foreign direct investment is seeking opportunities.

-While Australia’s export and investment agenda has been heavily focused on its wealthy Asian partners, Australian businesses are becoming increasingly aware of the largely untapped opportunities in Latin America.
-Australia’s growing trade ties with Latin American countries give exporters and investors the chance to flourish in brand new markets.
+While the country’s export and investment agenda has been heavily focused on its wealthy Asian partners, businesses are becoming increasingly aware of the largely untapped opportunities in Latin America.
+Australia’s growing trade ties with Latin American countries give exporters and investors the chance to flourish in brand new markets and promote Australian foreign direct investment.

 Australian Foreign Direct Investment in Latin America – A look at recent developments